heroku/node-heroku-client/docs/sslEndpoint.md

 ### `cname`

-*canonical name record, the address to point a domain at.*
+*canonical name record, the address to point a domain at*

 Example | Serialized? | Type
 --- | --- | ---